Search this site:

 Online Tax Filing – TaxAct, TaxCut, Turbo Tax – User Experience Review

-We decided to checkout the alternatives after realizing that the price of the Turbo Tax Online product has increased significantly over the years.
-We selected these three products to try out because they received very high ratings.
-Having gone through this exercise, it is clear that the products are very good but each has a set of quirks that needs getting used to.
+For the 2007 tax year, we decided to checkout the alternatives after realizing that the price of the Turbo Tax Online product has increased significantly over the years.
+We selected these three products to try out because they received the highest three ratings at the time.
+After finishing that exercise, it became clear that the products are very good but each had a set of quirks that needed getting used to.
 Below is a list of quirks we noticed with each product:

 • Transferring info from previous year Turbo Tax was a breeze.